 Clip the corners of the facings and trim the seam allowance back along the bottom edge.

-Turn the facings the right way round, and using a pointing tool push the corners out neatly.
+Turn the facings the right way around, and using a pointing tool push the corners out neatly.
 Press the facings.

 You can turn the edges of the leg opening in when you are sewing, but here I’ve turned them over and pinned them so you can see what is going to happen.